August 2009

 The

-temperature has been astonishingly comfortable for land-lubbers -
+temperature has been astonishingly comfortable for land-lubbers,

-averaging 25 degree daily highs, with only one 30 degree day all summer
+averaging 25 degree daily highs, with only one 30 degree day all

 so far.
 We have

-friends to visit, especially those who also have the summer off, and we
+friends to visit, especially those who also have the summer off, and

 struggling with a weakened ankle right now, but I love to play), and